-Dethatching vs. Core Aeration: What’s Best For My Lawn?
+Dethatching vs. Aeration: What’s the Better Method?

 The term often used to describe the process of cleaning up a ‘thatchy’ lawn is “dethatching”.
 Fewer homeowners are familiar with the process of core aeration.
 For the best possible lawn, it is important to understand the significant differences.
 Let’s start with the objective, thatch removal.